 How To Set the Amazon Echo Alarm to Wake You with Music

-Smart home devices are popular tech gadgets and for good reason.
-The Amazon Echo lineup is like a personal assistant ready to help you complete daily tasks, save time, and so much more!
+Smart home devices are popular tech gadgets and for a good reason.
+The Amazon Echo lineup is like a personal assistant ready to help you complete daily tasks, save time, and much more!

 You can set reminders, add items to your grocery list, listen to news updates, and, with Alexa’s skills, there is something new to discover every day.
-At one time, alarm clocks were the necessary gadget to getting us out the door on time every morning.
-These were quickly replaced by smartphones, and now Amazon Echo devices.
+At one time, alarm clocks were the necessary gadget to get us out the door on time every morning.
+These were quickly replaced by smartphones and now Amazon Echo devices.

 Understanding Alarms on Alexa

-Just like how you must learn to walk before you run, it’s important to know how basic alarms work on Alexa before you make the move to music alarms.
 There are a few different ways to set alarms on your Echo devices, and thankfully, it’s easy to do with or without your smartphone or tablet.
 This section will teach you how to set a basic alarm on your Alexa device.